 When deciding whether a piece of advice works for you ask yourselves;

-Remember this is your baby and it is for you both as parents to make decisions together about what you think is best for you and your family.
+Remember this is your baby and it is for you both as parents to make decisions together about what you think is best.

 When people offer advice you disagree with it can be hard to know what to say.
 Things you could try are;